wpendl99/.github/profile/webFrameworks/pwa/pwa.md

 1. **Instant updates** - When a PWA needs to push out security fixes, or feature updates, it does not need the app store's approval.
 The user is also relieved from the complicated and annoying process of keeping dozens of app store installed applications updated.
 Instead they software provider just update by pushing a new version into production.
 The next time the user accesses the application they will see the changes.
 1. **Performance** - Because the PWA completely controls the level of browser caching, it can provide high levels of performance that is not dependent on network connectivity constraints.
 The application instantly reloads on subsequent visits and all the vital resources are already on the user's device.
 1. **Same code base for all devices** - Freed from the overhead of developing and maintaining multiple platforms, software companies can now redeploy their resources to providing functionality that actually benefits the user.
 1. **Better SEO score** - Starting in 2018 Google announced that mobile friendly applications, with PWAs specifically recognized, will have a significantly higher placement is Google search results.
 If your web application is a native app, then its content is completely excluded from search results.
-This means that if your application is not a PWA then it will need to spend more on marketing in order to catch up with competitors.
+This means that if your application is not a PWA, then you will need to spend more on marketing in order to catch up with competitors.

 Finally, PWA technology enables small software companies to successfully compete in the mobile market.
 According to research provided by Statista (2022), mobile devices generate almost 60% of internet traffic.
 Those numbers are even higher for Africa (75%) and Asia (69%).